addinar/ladybug/README.md

 # Ladybug Travel Assistant

 Ladybug is a Python-based travel assistant that helps you find the best driving, public transit, and walking routes between two locations.
 It uses the Google Maps API and OpenAI's GPT 3.5 model.
+Run main.py to get results.

 # TO-DO:
 - [x] configure AI